KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Overview

 This extension is intended for implementations that targets a display with the goal of outputting at interactive framerates in either HDR or SDR in a physically correct manner.
-The goal of this extension is to provide a way to convert the resulting (rendered) scene linear light output values to a known range {R,G,B} that can be output to the display.
+The goal of this extension is to produce consistent, deterministic and physically correct output under varying light conditions.
+It does so by specifying a way to map the resulting (rendered) scene linear light output values to a known range {R,G,B} that can be output to display.
-This conversion shall be done so that hue (or chromaticity) is retained, the goal is to output the unadjusted pixel value calculated in the glTF BRDF.
+This mapping shall be done so that hue (or chromaticity) is retained, meaning that the unadjusted color value calculated in the glTF BRDF shall be displayed.
+It is important that different models that are using this extension can be viewed in the same scene, meaning that configuration of mapping is not possible.

 Correct representation of hue is important in order to achieve a physically correct visualization and to retain original artistic intent.
+One such important usecase is the 3D Commerce certification process.

 Currently the glTF specification does not define how to output pixels.
-This results in hue shift and white-out, due to clipping of pixel values as they are written to framebuffer.
+This results in hue shift and white-out, due to clipping of pixel [RGB] values as they are written to framebuffer.
 The result is not desirable when the goal is to display physically correct scenes.

 <figure>